hernanchavezthielemann/GRO2LAM/README.md

 ## Description
 This program was designed for easy conversion of solvated structures between the GROningen MAchine for Chemical Simulations([Gromacs]) and the Large-scale Atomic Molecular Massively Parallel Simulator ([Lammps]).
+It is a python modular routine used to convert 5 [Gromacs] files to 2 [Lammps] format files, this includes topology, force field coefficients and simulation commands.

 ## Installation